theochem/horton/doc/ref_releases.rst

    - Documentation for the ESP fitting scripts.
    - Mandatory output argument for most ``horton-*.py`` scripts.
    - Properly load fchk files from Gaussian calculations with Ghost atoms.
    - New script: ``horton-convert.py``.
-(Conversion between different file formats supported in Horton.)
+(Conversion between different file formats supported in HORTON.)
    - New script: ``horton-cubehead.py``.
 (Part of the ESP fitting scripts.
 A tool te generate economic grid specs for cubegen.)
    - Usability improvements in ``horton-atomdb.py``.
    - Skip expensive AIM computatoins by default in ``horton-wpart.py``